-Make an outing by checking out one of the newly opened urban markets/food courts.
-St. Roch Market, a revitalized public market space in the Marigny, features multiple food kiosks as well as a bar in a light and airy space.
-There is also sometimes casual music.
+Make an outing by checking out one of the newly-opened urban markets/food courts.
+Auction House Market features multiple food kiosks in a light and airy space and is sister to St. Roch Market in the Bywater.
 Dryades Public Market, on Oretha Castle Haley Boulevard, functions as a grocery store and also has a hot food bar and a regular bar.
-Roux Carre, just up the street, is an incubator for local food entrepreneurs currently featuring Jamaican and Latin American cuisine.
+Roux Carré, just up the street, is an incubator for local food entrepreneurs currently featuring Jamaican and Latin American cuisine.

 Tour a local brewery/distillery.

-The local brewing scene has exploded in recent years with a brewery in every neighborhood.
+The local brewing scene has exploded in recent years with a new brewery in every neighborhood.
 NOLA Brewing offers free brewery tours on Fridays from 2:00 to 3:00 p.m. and Saturdays and Sundays from 2:00 to 4:00 p.m.
-Urban South Brewery offers free tours Thursdays to Mondays at 5:00 p.m.
+Urban South Brewery offers free tours Fridays at 5 and 7 p.m., Saturdays at 3, 5, and 7 p.m., and Sundays at 2 and 4 p.m.
 The taproom is also kid-friendly.
-Second Line Brewing in Mid-City has tours on Saturdays at 3:00 p.m. and Sundays at 4:00 p.m.
-The creator of Old New Orleans Rum, Old New Orleans Rum/Celebration Distillery, provides several tours daily accompanied with cocktail.
-Book a tour online today.

 Enjoy an evening at the theater.

-Many of New Orleans’ historic performance venues are recently renovated and reopened, including the Saenger Theater, the Orpheum Theater, and the Joy Theater.
+Many of New Orleans’ historic performance venues have jam-packed schedules featuring year-round performances, including the Saenger Theater, the Orpheum Theater, the Joy Theater, and the Civic Theater.
 Catch a Broadway musical, a comedy show, or a musical act in an old-school venue any night of the week.